OlenaOhranchuk/test-ruby/README.md

     \
     `eval "$(rbenv init -)"`

-4. You need to copy the last line (eval...) and past it at the end of your `.bashrc` file.
+4. You need to copy the last line (eval...) and past it at the end of your `.bashrc` file

-5. Reopen your terminal.
-Now rbenv should be installed.
+5. Rbenv should be ready after reopening the terminal

 6. (optional) Install ruby-build as a plugin if you need to get the latest versions of ruby:\
     `mkdir -p "$(rbenv root)"/plugins`\
     `git clone https://github.com/rbenv/ruby-build.git "$(rbenv root)"/plugins/ruby-build`

 7. Install ruby version which is specified in `.ruby-version` file:\
     `rbenv install 2.x.x`